Why Choose Ramah

 Can my child attend for one session only?

-In order to get the most from this immersive Hebrew experience, children must attend either the first session or the full camp season.
+In order to get the most from this immersive Hebrew experience, it is strongly recommended to attend the full camp season.
 Please call our office to discuss your specific situation further.

 My child doesn't know any Hebrew.
 Can they participate?